International Criminal Court rules it has jurisdiction over Palestinian Territories | Law-Order

 International Criminal Court rules it has jurisdiction over Palestinian Territories

-The International Criminal Court ruled on Friday that it has jurisdiction over war crimes or atrocities committed in the Palestinian Territories, opening the door for possible investigations against the objections of Israel.
+The International Criminal Court ruled on Friday that it has jurisdiction over war crimes or atrocities committed in the Palestinian Territories, paving the way for a criminal investigation, despite Israeli objections.

 Judges said their decision was based on jurisdictional rules in the Hague-based court's founding documents and does not imply any attempt to determine statehood or legal borders.
 Israel, which is not a member of the court, has rejected its jurisdiction.

-She asked judges to rule on whether the situation fell under the court's jurisdiction, before a formal investigation would be opened.
-In a majority ruling published Friday night, the judges said yes.
+She said intended to open an investigation -- as soon as judges ruled on whether the situation fell under the court's jurisdiction or not.
+In a majority ruling published Friday night, the judges said it does.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)